The Art of Rondo: Barcelona's Favorite Drill for Faster Thinking

 The Triangle (3v1): Gather three friends or siblings.
 Set up a small triangle.
 This is the most intense version of the Rondo, demanding extreme precision and speed of thought.

-At Joga Bonito Academy, we believe in training with a purpose, with joy, and with a focus on technical mastery.
-Rondo is the perfect exercise for beautiful, intelligent soccer, giving your player the tools to control the game and truly embrace the Joga Bonito way.
+At Joga Bonito Academy, we believe in training with purpose, joy, and a focus on technical mastery.
+Rondo is the perfect exercise for beautiful, intelligent soccer, giving players the tools to control the game and truly embrace the Joga Bonito way.